CavaleriMatteo/SNN-for-epileptic-seizure-detection-wine-classification/README.md

 1. Change the dataset path with your local path at this line:
     ``` dataset = pd.read_csv('/../your_local_path/the_dataset_you_want_try.csv')```

-## Be sure to install the right library version, otherwise the code might not compile
+## Be sure to install the right library version, otherwise the code might not compile or return a run time error